itsfelk/InstantDeath/README.md

 If you have any feature requests or improvements in mind, feel free to reach out on Discord!

 ---
-Made with ❤️ by felk | Trans lives matter! :3
+Made with ❤️ by Emilia | Trans lives matter! :3